There is a range of advice and support available if you have been made redundant or are at risk of redundancy.

 - Your rights if your employer is insolvent on the gov.uk website

 - What to do if you lose your job on the National Careers Service website

 - Making working life better on the acas website

 The Government has launched a new online and telephone support service for apprentices who have lost their jobs during the Covid-19 outbreak.
 Find out more by visiting the Apprenticeships website.

 Partnership Action for Continuing Employment (PACE) is the Scottish Government’s partnership framework, helping people dealing with redundancy.
 Phone the Scottish redundancy helpline on 0800 917 8000 or visit the Redundancy Scotland website.

 Take a look at the My World of Work website for career information and advice.

 The Welsh Government’s redundancy action scheme (ReAct) helps people deal with redundancy.
 There are various sources of help available.
 Visit the Working Wales website and the Welsh Government website.

 If you need to talk to someone about coping with redundancy, visit:

-REED (external website) has advice on how to deal with the emotional side of being made redundant, and how to get your confidence levels back up.
-The Keep Britain Working (external website) campaign has produced ‘Moving On’ (external website), a booklet to help people who have recently been made redundant.
+REED’s website has advice on how to deal with the emotional side of being made redundant, and how to get your confidence levels back up.
+The Keep Britain Working website campaign has produced the online ‘Moving On’ booklet to help people who have recently been made redundant.